How Feed is Made

 After a formula, or recipe, is developed, the ingredients are mixed together to make a complete feed.
 The mixing process is a crucial step in determining the outcome of the product.
 Ingredients can either be dry, liquid or moist.
 Dry bulk ingredients (i.e. cereal grains) are added to the mixer first then followed by other dry materials such as minerals and vitamins, or “micro-ingredients” to prevent a loss of minor ingredients.
 Liquids can then be either sprayed or added to the mixed ingredients.
 Moist ingredients are added last to create an adhesive consistency.

 Once the feed has been formulated and mixed, it will go through the final steps in the manufacturing process before animal consumption.
 Before being packaged, the feed goes through a pelleting process and just like human food, animal feed can have a variety of textures such as pelleted, flaked, crumbled, meal or extruded.
 The texture of the feed is determined by what it is intended for.
 For example, dry pet food goes through an extrusion process where the dough is cooked, shaped and dyed.

 The animal feed production process is highly detailed, organized and regulated.
 It is also an important step to feeding the earth’s growing population.
-In 2013, 5 billion bushels of grain and 40 million tons of agriculture commodities made feed for 9.2 billion livestock animals, 70 million dogs and 74 million cats.
+In 2016, approximately 236.3 million tons of animal food were fed to nine species.
 When complete, animal feed is a balanced diet, meant to provide all necessary nutrients to the animals raised for consumption and our family pets that we care for and love.